lulu70/vegan-site/content/recipes/vegan-mafe.md

 - 1/2 tsp of salt (or by taste)
 - 1/2 tsp black pepper
 - 1 tsp cumin
-- 1/2 cup of soya chunks
+- 1/2 cup of soy chunks

 ## For side suggestion